Fill In The Blanks In Symbol Column Of The Table.

 • Basic Geometric Shapes: Circles (○), squares (□), triangles (△), etc., are simple, universally understood, and easily scalable.
 These are excellent for representing different categories or ranking systems.

 • Colored Shapes: Adding color enhances the visual appeal and allows for a wider range of categories.
-For example, green circles could represent "success," while red squares could represent "failure."
-However, be mindful of colorblindness considerations.
+As an example, green circles could represent "success," while red squares could represent "failure."
+Still, be mindful of colorblindness considerations.

 • Icons: Using relevant icons (e.g., a star for high ratings, a checkmark for completion) improves comprehension and adds a layer of visual interest.
 This approach is best suited when symbols directly relate to the data's meaning.